All sessions

 Goals

-Advise policy makers about the quality of the housing plans they have made, and what should be considered in making the plan that has been promised.
-If our public representatives won't follow through on the commitment to make a plan, the Dwellsembly will hold the pen on the first draft.
+Advise policy makers about the quality of the housing plans they have made.
+Our publication will be a revision to Homes for Australia.
+If our public representatives won't follow through on the commitment to make a viable plan, the Dwellsembly will hold the pen on the next draft.

 Preparation

-Consider the National Housing Accord, which sets out the current 5 year plan to deliver 1.2 million new, well-located homes; and the Homes for NSW Strategy, which sets out a plan to deliver decent homes.
-Using How Big Things Get Done, we're going to consider the quality of these plans.
+Consider the National Housing Accord, which sets out the current 5 year plan to deliver 1.2 million new, well-located homes; and the Homes for Australia (national housing plan).
+Using How Big Things Get Done, we're going to consider the quality of these plans and do the job that political representatives have demonstrated themselves to be incapable of delivering.

 Eligibility

-Be 18+ (or bring an adult), currently reside in Australia and accept the principles that this group is a safe place for open dialogue for people with diverse perspectives (it is not a combative debate).
+Be 18+ (or bring an adult), currently reside in Australia (migrants are welcome to contribute to this plan - we recognise that everyone needs a home) and accept the principles that this group is a safe place for open dialogue for people with diverse perspectives (it is not a combative debate).
 Everyone is expected to have considered the material on the reading list.

 Reading list